Home

 People Weave A House!, Alternative São Paulo Biennale, Brazil.

-Woven Architecture, solo show, Architectural Association, London.
+Woven Architecture, solo exhibition, Architectural Association, London.

 Participation Art Event, Edinburgh College of Art, Scotland.